Stawa/GTTS/README.md

 <h3> <span class="emoji">📌</span> Project Note </h3>

 <p> This project is being tested on Linux using the Ubuntu 24.04 LTS x86_64 distribution.
-If you're on Windows, you can use WSL (Windows Subsystem Linux) to run SoX.
+For windows users you can install SoX in SourceForge.
 In MacOS, I don't have any information about it since I don't use MacOS, but you can use any possible way to run SoX at least. </p>

 | Task                               | Priority | Complete | Status      |
 | ---------------------------------- | :------: | :------: | ----------- |